nschorgh/Planetary-Code-Collection/Common/Test/README_tests.txt

 make testcrankQ_conv
 a.out

-The output file 'Tprofiles', contains temperature profiles for eight different values for the time step.
+The output file 'Tprofiles' contains temperature profiles for eight different values for the time step.
 Errors can be defined by differences between these profiles.